 One of the best how to tips for Michigan Salmon is casting Thunder stick lures for Kings in early morning.
 How to rig the Thunder stick is the key.
 (1) Remove the split ring on bill, then use a cross lock snap to your main line.
 The cross lock is stronger and allows the lure to swim freely.
 It’s also a very quick way to change lures or colors.
 (2) Double Split ring on the tail hook.
 Single Siwash hooks hold fish better.
 King Salmon love to spin while hooked.
 A double split ring – Single Siwash keeps salmon from throwing the hook.

 Best Thunderstick Tips for salmon in Michigan.
 Salmon Fishing Michigan

-Casting Thunder Sticks for Michigan Salmon.
-Add a cross Lock Snap and a single hook.
+Casting Thunder Stick lures for Michigan Salmon.
+Add a cross lock snap and a single hook.
 This helps land more King and Coho Salmon in Michigan rivers.

 Less Line Twist – Soak spool of line in hot water.
 Makes casting a lot smoother & takes out line twist.

 Pro Tips for Michigan Salmon Fishing… Have you ever experienced line twist when applying new monofilament line to your spinning reels?